Arafat245/agentic_ai/project/report.md

 The best next steps are not bigger models but better signal.
 Useful directions include longer windows, light per-subject calibration, sensor-language pretraining that captures the structure of accelerometer and PPG data, and a distilled local controller that can run the ReAct policy on-device without an API round trip.
 None of these changes the core result: audio-free social interaction detection is difficult.
 Still, each one targets a specific bottleneck seen in the results above.

 ## Acknowledgement
 We used GenAI a lot while working for this class project.
 We also acknowledge that we learned a lot of things related to LLM while working on the course project, especially how LLM can be used for complex predictive tasks.
+We also spent a lot of time on this project.
+For example, only to conduct the experiment presented in "Another Small Experiment" section, we spent more than 12 hours.
+We also brainstormed multiple times to develop better models.

 ## References
 Ahmed, M. S., Petz, K. D., French, N., Lakhtakia, T., Sangani, A., Rucker, M., Chen, X., Teachman, B. A., & Barnes, L. E. (2026).
 SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Multimodal Sensing (Version 1). arXiv. https://doi.org/10.48550/ARXIV.2602.22085